jborichevskiy/up-and-to-the-right/content/posts/writing-practice.md

 I admit it: I still have plenty of reservations about my tooling, publishing layer, and note-taking system.
 But if people were able to share their thoughts with the world using typewriters, candlelight and publishing houses, I can share mine with billions of transistors at my disposal and a global network connected at the speed of light.
 It's just a matter of getting my thoughts out of my head regularly, and sharing those that seem to come up over and over again.

-[^1]: roam vs obsidian; bullets vs files; hierarch vs stream.
+[^1]: roam vs obsidian; bullets vs files; hierarchy vs stream.
 A lot to unpack here, for another post.